hoang24/ece411-practicum/project_ideas.md

 # ECE 411 Practicum Project Ideas

 ### 1. Interactive Panel for PSU Campus Map
-- **Description**: An LED based interactive panel that show visitors locations and information of different campus buildings and departments within PSU through LCD screen and speaker.
-Take users' inputs using touchscreen and voice control
+- **Description**: A PSU interactive map is a tool that show new students and visistors locations and information of different campus building and deparments within PSU through buttons, speakers, and LEDs.
+The basic idea is when people press buttons, LEDs will turn on and speaker will tell them the name of a buliding based on PSU map.
 - **Sensor**: touch sensor, buttons, microphone
 - **Controller**: Atmel or Raspberry Pi or Arduino
 - **Actuator**: LEDs, speaker, touchscreen